nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 There has been a significant shift in recent years towards server-side and network programming using event-driven asynchronous runtime environments and frameworks such as Node.js, Twisted, and Netty/NIO.
-Asynchronous code allows independent IO operations to run concurrently.
+Asynchronous code allows independent IO operations to run concurrently resulting in efficient code.
 However, this improved efficiency comes at a cost - straightforward synchronous code may become a mess of nested callbacks.

 Can we do better?
 Can we combine the simplicity of synchronous code with the efficiency of the asynchronous approach?
 It turns out